replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements {#improvements-v2022-11-02-0}
 * Prompts and warns the user of downtime prior to migrating from Rook backed PVCs to OpenEBS Local PV when OpenEBS is included in the spec and Rook is removed.
-* Updates the kurlsh/s3cmd image to tag 20221029-37473ee for the latest [Registry](https://kurl.sh/docs/add-ons/registry) and [Velero](https://kurl.sh/docs/add-ons/velero) add-on versions, to address the following high severity CVE: CVE-2022-43680.
+* Updates the kurlsh/s3cmd image to tag 20221029-37473ee for [Registry add-on](https://kurl.sh/docs/add-ons/registry) version 2.8.1 and [Velero add-on](https://kurl.sh/docs/add-ons/velero) version 1.9.2, to address the following high severity CVE: CVE-2022-43680.

 ### Bug Fixes {#bug-fixes-v2022-11-02-0}
 * Fixes an issue that could cause the migration from Rook-backed PersistentVolumeClaims to unnecessarily hang for 5 minutes.